Operating principle system 1: pressure on the neck

 Suitability:

 The bridle is used in combination with light rein contact and is very suitable for sensitive horses.
-Therefore the bridle is particularly suitable for riding young horses and fiery sensitive horses, in that category the bridle may also be used as a driving bridle.
+Therefore the bridle is particularly suitable for riding young horses and fiery sensitive horses.
 Apart from the fact that the bridle can be used as a halter it gives total freedom for the mouth which can be an advantage during country rides.

 Operating principle system 5: Pressure on the nose, neck and cheeks, crossed reins on neck and chin.